SPF Record Checker

 SPF (Sender Policy Framework) is a DNS-based email authentication standard defined in RFC 7208.
 It lets domain owners publish a list of authorised sending mail servers as a TXT record in DNS.
 When a receiving mail server accepts an inbound message, it checks the sending IP against the SPF record for the domain in the From header.
 If the IP is not listed, the receiving server can reject or flag the message.

 SPF alone does not prevent spoofing of the visible From address — that requires DMARC.
 But SPF is a prerequisite for DMARC alignment and a fundamental layer of email authentication alongside DKIM.
+To verify how receivers evaluate your SPF results, analyze email headers from a test message.

 This becomes a problem when using multiple email services.
 A typical setup might include Google Workspace, Mailchimp, and a transactional provider — and each of those includes may themselves include other records, quickly consuming all 10 lookups.
 Use this tool to see your exact lookup count and which includes are contributing most.